mahendrabairagi/DeeplensWorkshop/README.md

 ### Hands-on Lab 2: Register your DeepLens and deploy to device.

-The instructions for this hands-on lab is provided below.
+The instructions for this hands-on lab is here: [Registration and deployment](https://github.com/fibbonnaci/DeepLens-workshops/blob/master/Registration%20and%20project%20deployment/readme.md)

 ## Register AWS DeepLens